Journey Through Laughter: Captivating Hispanic Heritage Month Videos

 1988Expanded to a month-long celebration by Ronald Reagan

-1989Officially declared as by George H.W.
+1989Officially declared as National Hispanic Heritage Month by George H.W.
 Bush

 For more details about the history and significance of Hispanic Heritage Month, check out Hispanic Heritage Month history.